BrucePaterson/TidyData-Week4/README.md

     * tidydat1 <- melt(tidydat1,id.vars = c(1,2,3))

-    Split data into tables/data.frames (40) where each has only one observation/value per row (equivalent to separate tables for each variable
+8. Split data into tables/data.frames (79) where each has only one observation/value per row (equivalent to separate tables for each variable

     * tidydat1 <- split(tidydat1,tidydat1$variable)

-9. Create the final tidy data set for Step 5 - by extracting names with ‘mean’ in them from tidydat1 there are 20 data.frames extracted from list object created by split function above (from ‘mean’ in names of the list – variable).
+9. Create the final tidy data set for Step 5:

-    * tidydat2 <- tidydat1[grep("mean",names(tidydat1),value = FALSE)]

     You can extract the data.frames from the list by using "ldply" function from "plyr" and then recombine them to create one data.frame for analysis.
-The code below does that as an example:

     * tiddtrecreate <- tidydat2[1:length(names(tidydat2))]
     * library(dplyr)
     * tiddtrecreate <- ldply(tiddtrecreate, data.frame) %>% select(2:6)

+    This line creates the tidy data set step 5. requires with Averages by Subject by Activity by Variable and an average value - one value per row (tidy).

+    tidydat2 <-
+    ddply(tiddtrecreate,c("subjectid","activity","variable"),summarise,
+    mean = mean(value))

 10. The last step is to use ‘write.table’ to create the text file to output the tidy data set requested for Step 5:

     * write.table (tidydat2,file = "tidyout.txt",row.names = FALSE)

-    This line is commented out in the run_analysis.R script.

-    The list class object created with the split command and reduced for ‘mean’ values requested – ‘tidydat2’ is what is written as a text file for upload.
-You can use the ‘tiddtrecreate’ variable from running script to check output.